rainbowatcher/toml-edit-js/README.md

-# Toml edit for web
+# Toml edit for JavaScript